-Data from one study was investigated in multiple ways and reported separately (Dobbs et al., 2005; Zimmerman et al., 2005).
-Two separate datasets were collected within a single study and reported across more than one paper (Mariani et al., 2017; Mariani et al., 2018).
-Therefore, 22 papers representing 21 studies drawn from 22 unique data sets informed the results.
+Data from one study were investigated in multiple ways and reported separately (Dobbs et al. 2005; Zimmerman et al. 2005).
+Two separate datasets were collected within a single study and reported across more than one paper (Mariani et al. 2017, 2018).
+Therefore, 22 papers representing 21 studies drawn from 22 unique datasets informed the results.